Back

 To avoid this setback, you have to seamlessly connect each page based on relevance and topical category.
 The categories on your home page should be meticulously organized, and your internal links should always connect to relevant or similar pages.

-Moreover, you should ensure that search engines accurately index your sitemap.
+Moreover, you should ensure that search crawlers accurately index your sitemap.
 So as not to miss out on potential engagement, always check that the pages you want to be indexed are included in the sitemap.

 Mobile optimization and responsive design for diverse devices

-Since a decade ago, the Internet has transitioned from personal computers to handheld devices.
-More than 60% of searches or queries on Google come from mobile devices, which emphasizes the need for SaaS websites to become mobile-friendly.
+Currently, more than 60% of searches or queries on Google come from mobile devices, which emphasizes the need for SaaS websites to become mobile-friendly.

-While it’s true that most CMS (Content Management System) platforms include mobile optimization, there are still some things that you can do to ensure your website’s mobile responsiveness.
-You can always activate AMP (Accelerated Mobile Pages), a Google-led feature that could improve your website’s performance on mobile devices.
-This way, your website loads faster even on less powerful smartphones and tablets.
+While it’s true that most CMS platforms include mobile optimization, there are still some things that you can do to ensure your website’s mobile responsiveness.

-Page speed optimization and performance enhancements
+Page speed optimization and SEO performance enhancements

 Have you experienced exiting a website you just opened because it loads very slowly?
 Now, imagine that your SaaS website is performing the same way.
 You’ll miss out on visitors seeing your products and services, which could pull down your engagement and conversion rates.

 To enhance the performance of your website, you need to optimize several elements to boost a page’s loading speed.
 You can cut back on several plugins and advertisement placements, update the codes on the page, and compress images and other multimedia elements.
-This way, your web page becomes less heavy, which is the key to page speed optimization.

-URL structure and canonicalization for complex webpages
+URL structure and canonicalization for complex web pages

-Another overlooked issue that haunts enterprise SaaS SEO plans is the presence of duplicate pages and disorganized URL (Uniform Resource Locator) structure.
-When search engines like Google sense duplicate pages on your website, they select one representative page to potentially show on the search results page.
-So, to make sure that Google picks the right page, you need to do canonicalization and select the representative page yourself.
+Another overlooked issue that haunts enterprise SEO plans is the presence of duplicate pages and disorganized URL structure.
+When engines like Google sense duplicate pages on your website, they select one representative page to potentially show on the organic search results page.

 Moreover, you should also optimize all your URLs.
 These should contain some of the relevant keywords from your research, although be careful not to overdo it.
 To help boost your SEO efforts, always keep your URLs brief and keyword-rich.